EPIC Fields: Marrying 3D Geometry and Video Understanding: The benchmarks, experiments and results

 \paragraph{Results.}

-We compare the two baselines using the evaluation metrics defined in ~\cite{pont20172017} which are the region similarity $\mathcal{J} $ and contour accuracy $\mathcal{F} $. \Cref{tab:task_vos} shows the results where the \textit{Fixed in 3D} clearly outperforms the \textit{Fixed in 2D} by a significant margin for the anticipated \textit{static} objects (+30.6\%) but also improves results for the remaining \textit{semi-static and dynamic} (+17.6\%) objects.
-This is because such objects do remain unmoved for some durations of the videos.
+We compare the baselines on the VISOR benchmark using the evaluation metrics defined in~\cite{pont20172017} which are the region similarity $\mathcal{J} $ and contour accuracy $\mathcal{F} $.
+We also distinguish the set of objects that are static, such as `fridge', `floor', and `sink', and report the above metrics separately for these and all other movable objects (SS+Dyn). \Cref{tab:task_vos} shows the results where the \textit{Fixed in 3D} clearly outperforms the \textit{Fixed in 2D} by a significant margin for the anticipated \textit{static} objects (+30.6\%) but also improves results for the remaining \textit{semi-static and dynamic} (+17.6\%) objects.
+This is because such objects do remain unmoved for some duration of the videos.
 This highlights the additional value derived from representing objects in 3D. \Cref{fig:vos_qualitative} visualises one example where the bin is successfully propagated using the \textit{Fixed in 3D} baseline, including when out of view.
+The pretrained models struggle to propagate masks for the novel objects in the dataset or for masks that go out of the scene.
+These are cases that the \textit{Fixed in 3D} baseline successfully handles.
+However, the fine-tuned models are quantitatively and qualitatively superior as they are trained on the dataset.
+No prior work has utilised 3D information along with learnt models for the task of semi-supervised VOS\@.
+We hope our novel benchmark can trigger new VOS approaches that tackle the combined challenge of keeping track of static objects in 3D and dynamic objects through trained propagation of objects during motion and transformations.